Vandeleur Molyneux Grayburn: Japanese occupation

 A confidential letter from V. M. Grayburn to Douglas Clague, member of the British Army Aid Group in November 1942.

-After the Hong Kong government's surrender, J. J. Paterson, the chairman of the HSBC, V. M. Grayburn and his successor D. C. Edmondston and other Britons in Hong Kong were in the hand of Japanese army.
+After the Hong Kong government's surrender, J. J. Paterson, the chairman of the HSBC, Sir V. M. Grayburn and his successor D. C. Edmondston and other Britons in Hong Kong were in the hands of Japanese army.
 Grayburn and his wife were sent to a hotel in Central and he was forced to help the Japanese bank Yokohama Specie Bank take over the HSBC.

 The Japanese army took over the bank's main building as headquarters of the Japanese military government and acquired large amount of unsigned banknotes from the bank's reserve.
-V. M. Grayburn was forced to sign and issue the currency.
+Sir V. M. Grayburn was forced to sign and issue the currency.
 Although the British government had declared the HSBC's banknotes issued by the Japanese government as invalid and disclosed their serial numbers through the Chinese government's radio, those banknotes were still widely used in Hong Kong and neighbouring regions.
 An estimated total of 119 million Hong Kong dollars was issued by the HSBC during the Japanese occupation.

-V. M. Grayburn joined the resistance activities associated with the British Army Aid Group (BAAG), a Southern China-based para-military organisation formed mainly by Britons who escaped from Hong Kong aiming to assist prisoners of war to escape from the Japanese army's POW camps.
+Sir V. M. Grayburn joined the resistance activities associated with the British Army Aid Group (BAAG), a Southern China-based para-military organisation formed mainly by Britons who escaped from Hong Kong aiming to assist prisoners of war to escape from the Japanese army's POW camps.
 Two assistants of Grayburn, T. J. J. Fenwick and J. A. D. Morrison successfully escaped from Hong Kong with the help of the BAAG.
 However Grayburn decided to stay for his wife and assisted the BAAG by providing it information in Hong Kong.